Zelensky declares Ukraine ‘year of invincibility’ on anniversary of Russia invasion

 “The year of invincibility,” he added.
 “The furious year of invincibility.”

 Russian President Vladimir Putin first ordered troops into Ukraine on Feb.
-24, 2022, launching his “special military operation” into its neighbor to the west.
+24, 2022, launching his “special military operation” into Russia’s neighbor.

 “Some people were afraid, some were shocked, some did not know what to say, but everyone felt what to do,” he added.